Chinese

 A commercial vessel's battery system is a long-term asset.
 Economic viability isn't determined by the purchase price.
 It's determined by the total cost across the full operating cycle.
 Three factors directly affect that number.

+Replacement frequency.
 LYP cells rated for 8,000 cycles at 70% usage depth means mid-life battery replacement is unlikely to be needed during most commercial operating periods.
-For vessels operating on 10 to 15-year charters, battery replacement can essentially be removed from the capital expenditure plan.
+For vessels operating on 10 to 15-year charters, battery replacement can essentially be planned out of the capital expenditure cycle.

-The LYP cell's -45°C to +85°C operating range can simplify or eliminate dedicated thermal management systems under many commercial sailing conditions, removing an ongoing equipment maintenance and energy consumption expense.
+Auxiliary equipment needs.
+The LYP cell's chemistry is stable from -45°C to +85°C, which can simplify or eliminate dedicated thermal management systems under many commercial sailing conditions, removing an ongoing equipment maintenance and energy consumption expense.

 From Consumer-Grade to Industrial-Grade: Architecture Defines Long-Term Performance